ZacharyJWyman/Black-Scholes-Option-Pricer/README.md

 2. to run GUI ```python OptionPricerGUI.py``` in the terminal.

 ### Current:
-Currently the bot is linked to a paper trading account and can make paper trades when the market is open.
-There is also a fully functional GUI that incorporates a deep learning model to predict stock prices.
-The GUI can make trades for you and store past orders as well as fetch current stock price and predicted price for stocks publicly traded in the U.S.
+Currently the product features a fully functional Black-Scholes Calcultor.
+Enter in spot, strike, risk-free rate, time to maturity, and volatility.
+The calculator will then return both call and put prices as well as greeks associated.
+This can be useful in valuing option prices quickly.
+I have also integrated a connection with yahoo finance so we can return the current stock price by entering the ticker in the GUI.

 ### What comes next?
-* Integrate future forecasting (10-Day & 30-Day) periods.
+* Integrate in dividend optionality.
-* Flag buy and sell periods with model for smart trading.
-* Create a more robust model (ideas: stock sentiment (news), seasonality trends).
+* Create a robust predictive model to help value a stock.

-## Using the GUI
+## GUI Interface
 [![Video](http://img.youtube.com/vi/KdWSMBeIFdk/0.jpg)](https://youtu.be/KdWSMBeIFdk)

 ## Author